oosquare/old-notes/docs/english/writing-materials.md

   - summon up all *one's* courage
 - Sentences
   - They were standing on the platform, **with their nervousness killed by confidence**.
+  - Each time Thomas heard them, **the passion to the dream and the confidence in his body was fired**.

 ### Surprised